Pritchard was born in 1948, started composing at the age of

 celebratory events in Bergen, Norway, in Daegu, S Korea, and

-pieces, performed by Pritchard's own group, Uroboros Ensemble.
+in London a substantial portrait concert of nine pieces was performed by Pritchard's own group, Uroboros Ensemble.

 at major international festivals such as Warsaw Autumn, Wien